STulling/portfolio/content/post/hacking-embedded-devices.md

 ![matches](cassida/calc.png)

-... a bit too many matches, and this is just for a guess that the file is a list of 3 letter currency codes in that exact format, maybe it uses square brackets, or spaces instead of commas, maybe a different capitalization even.
+... a bit too many matches, and this is just for a guess that the file is a list of 3 letter currency codes in that exact format, maybe it uses regular brackets, or spaces instead of commas, maybe a different capitalization even.
 Not even mentioning the fact that after a match we need to brute force different settings for the deflate algorithm.
 And then use the time-intensive decryption script to see if it's the right one.
 So I gave up on this approach as well.

 (Fun fact, the actual file is just some ascii numbers with some whitespace sprinkled in, so it's not even a list of currencies)

 [^24]: Based on [this list.](https://www.eurochange.co.uk/travel/tips/world-currency-abbreviations-symbols-and-codes-travel-money)
 ## Finding the key
-Well, the firmware has to be decrypted somewhere.
+Well, the firmware update file has to be decrypted somewhere right?
 Unfortunately that place is in the machine itself, so we have to find a way to read it out.
 Let's start by looking at the board again and looking for some interesting chips.

 ### Where is it?
 ![Cassida Zeus Board](cassida/back_of_the_board.jpg)
 Flipping over the board reveals a bunch of additional chips, and we can see a familiar sight.
 We can make an educated guess that the large black chip in the middle is the CPU and the two smaller chips to the left are the RAM chips.
-However the last chip is what we are looking for, the [W25Q256JVFQ](https://www.winbond.com/hq/product/code-storage-flash-memory/serial-nor-flash/?__locale%253Den%2526partNo%253DW25Q256JV) flash chip [^5].
-We can follow the standard flash memory naming convention to figure out that this is a 256Mbit flash chip, which is 32MB of storage.
+However the last chip is what we are looking for, the [W25Q256JVFQ](https://www.winbond.com/hq/product/code-storage-flash-memory/serial-nor-flash/?__locale%253Den%2526partNo%253DW25Q256JV) flash chip. [^5] We can follow the standard flash memory naming convention to figure out that this is a 256Mbit flash chip, which means it has 32MB of storage.

 [^5]: ![25Q256JVFQ](cassida/zoomedin.jpg)